ben-barbier/WP-Splash-Image/readme.txt

 3. Splash Image

 == Changelog ==

+= 1.7.0 =
+* Switch from "JQueryTools" (http://flowplayer.org/tools/) to "JQueryUI" (http://jqueryui.com/) for admin tabs management.
+* JQuery used is now "Wordpress version" - 1.7.1 on WP 3.3 (frontend and backend).

 = 1.6.0 =
 * Add Bug Repport when the user use the feedback form.